-The Head Teacher Student Engagement monitors poor attendance and provides students with advice about alternative pathways while at school and guidance with subject selection and career choices.
-Head Teacher Student Engagement, along with the Careers Adviser, interviews all Year 12 students to assist them with developing a plan for their future whether at university, TAFE or work.
+The Head Teacher Student Engagement monitors attendance and provides students with advice about alternative pathways while at school and guidance with subject selection and career choices.
+Head Teacher Student Engagement, along with the Careers Adviser, assist Year 12 students with developing a plan for their future whether at university, TAFE or work.